 - If you’re hiring a car, you might need a code.
 Get one HERE

 - Personal travel insurance valid for the country or countries you are visiting and also the activities you will be doing!
 I never did find out if toboggan runs or dangling off the CN Tower were covered!!

-- A European Health Insurance Card is invaluable if you are eligible for one- and it's FREE!
+- A European Health Insurance Card is invaluable if you are eligible for one- although not sure if this will continue after BREXIT

 - Pet passport and details of injections